You can tell the approximate age of a boat by the sail number using the table below. There are a few caveats to bear in mind.

 - From 1963 to 2000, the data is from Bell Woodworking or Widebeam and many of these boats were kits, so this is the year the kit was manufactured.
 It's always possible that the kit was stored, maybe for years, before being built.

 - Since 1990, IYRU/ISAF/World Sailing have issued sail numbers via the plaque.
 Builders can buy plaques (and thus sail numbers) in batches.
-If a builder buys a batch, but does not use them all immediatly, another builder can be issued with the next available plaque (and thus sail number) and build a boat before the boat(s) with the preceeding sail numbers have been built.
+If a builder buys a batch, but does not use them all immediately, another builder can be issued with the next available plaque (and thus sail number) and build a boat before the boat(s) with the preceeding sail numbers have been built.

 - From 2000 onwards the data is mainly from Measurement certificates issued in the UK.
 As not every boat gets measured, and some are built overseas, it's possible the figures for a year might be slightly out, but it won't be by much.